The Ultimate Guide to Alta Badia

 Alta Badia has a vast ski area which links directly to the Domoliti Superski network, giving you access to 500 km of pistes.
-Within Alta Badia only are 130 km of pistes with slopes positioned between 1,300 and 2,788 metres above sea level.
+The Alta Badia ski area boasts 130 km of pistes with slopes positioned between 1,300 and 2,788 metres above sea level.
 The resort has a privileged position directly on the Sella Ronda, the world-renowned ski tour around the Sella massif, so is ideal for those who like to cover long distances.

 With fantastic nursery slopes and a number of excellent runs to progress to, Alta Badia is perfect for beginners.
 There are plenty of rewarding red runs for intermediate skiers and experts can enjoy some steep skiing at La Villa, including the famous World Cup giant slalom Gran Risa piste.
 For those who like to practice tricks, the main Snowpark is impressive with 14 boxes, 10 rails and 17 kickers.

 If you don’t ski, Alta Badia still has plenty to offer; scenic snowshoe tours, sledging, horse-drawn sleigh rides, ice skating and panoramic flights are all possibilities.
 You can also learn more about the Ladin culture by taking a cookery class or visiting one of the museums or art galleries in the region .

 Whether you're a large group looking for a spacious chalet or a couple searching for a romantic retreat, Alta Badia has an array of options.
 One of our favourites is Casa Feroze in Colfosco, a stand-alone chalet just 40 metres from the piste with direct access to the Sella Ronda circuit.